teler-sh/teler-proxy/README.md

 make build
 ```

+> **Warning**
-> **Warning**: The `master` branch contains the latest code changes and updates, which might not have undergone thorough testing and quality assurance - thus, you may encounter instability and unexpected behavior.
+> The `master` branch contains the latest code changes and updates, which might not have undergone thorough testing and quality assurance - thus, you may encounter instability and unexpected behavior.

 ### Docker